ofallonlabs/saeedmirshekari/_src/blog/2022-03-14-physicist-turned-data-scientist-i.md

 ---
 layout: blog_base.njk
-title: "Physicist Turned Data Scientist I: A Path from Academia to Industry"
+title: "Physicist Turned Data Scientist: from Academia to Industry"
 description: I write this note to anyone with academic background who is interested to become a data scientist in industrial sector.
-Although this note targets the academics with advanced degreed in quantitative fields such as Physics, Statistics, Math, and Engineering, interested people from other relevant backgrounds may also find reading this note useful.
+Although this note targets the academics with advanced degreed in quantitative fields.
-meta_title: "Physicist Turned Data Scientist I: A Path from Academia to Industry"
+meta_title: "Physicist Turned Data Scientist: from Academia to Industry"
 meta_description: "Physicist Turned Data Scientist I: A Path from Academia to Industry"
 author: Saeed Mirshekari
 date: 2016-01-10T18:36:32.726Z